bubroz/clipscribe/docs/README.md

 # ClipScribe Documentation

-*Last Updated: 2025-08-26*
+*Last Updated: 2025-09-01*

-This directory contains all user and technical documentation for ClipScribe v2.44.0.
+This directory contains all user and technical documentation for ClipScribe v2.44.1 (Private Alpha).

 ## Key Documents